open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 How To Make Your Own Plugin
 ============================

-.. note:: This tutorial was written for Open Ephys GUI v0.6.x.
-An updated tutorial designed for v1.0 will be available soon.

 The Open Ephys GUI was designed to be extended via plugins that can be developed and shared independently of the main application.
 This is the primary way in which end users are encouraged to add new functionality to the GUI.

 This tutorial will guide you through the steps involved in making a plugin from scratch.
 At the end, you will have created a "TTL Event Generator" plugin, which can emit TTL events when a button is pressed, or continuously at a customizable interval.
 TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transistor Logic" circuits.
 Within the Open Ephys GUI, TTL events are used to represent state transitions on both physical and virtual "lines."
 Each TTL channel can track the state of up to 256 lines, but for simplicity our plugin will only use the first 8 lines.